ashna-khemani/ashna-khemani.github.io/content/school notes/Difficult Conversations.md

 ### Imagine it's 3mo or 10yr later
 - Will you eventually feel better?
 - Will it still seem important?
 - Think if future self looking back on this.
 What do you think you'll have learned?
-How will you feel aout how you handled it?
+How will you feel about how you handled it?
 What advice would future you give yourself now?

 ### Take a break
 * Ask for time to think about what you've heard